MicrosoftDocs/connected-spaces/articles/mobile-app-create-store.md

     ![Stores list](media/stores-list.PNG "Stores list")

-If this is the first store that you're creating in the mobile app, the next step is to learn how to [pair a gateway](mobile-app-pair-gateway.md) so you can add cameras and camera skill zones.
+If this is the first store that you're creating a store in the mobile app, the next step is to learn how to [pair a gateway](mobile-app-pair-gateway.md) so you can add cameras and camera skill zones.

  ## Get more information about a store